Binali Yildirim: Erdogans Loyal Lieutenant - UrduPoint

 Binali Yildirim: Erdogan's Loyal Lieutenant

-Far less charismatic than Erdogan, the 63-year-old Yildirim nonetheless cuts a genial figure with his love of homespun phrases.
+Far less charismatic than Erdogan, the 63-year-old Yildirim nevertheless cuts a genial figure with his love of homespun phrases.

 "I don't speak much but I work like my surname," said Yildirim, whose name means 'lightning' in Turkish.